Candida Martinelli's Italophile Site

 Each book is linked via a click on the book cover, to Amazon.com's page for the book.
 Some allow you to Search Inside the book.

-There you can find excerpts, sometimes links to the first chapter, back cover text, and prices for new and used copies, but ignore the "reader reviews" which have been largely co-opted by shills for the writer and publisher.
+There you can find excerpts, sometimes links to the first chapter, back cover text, and prices for new and used copies.

-Many of these books are available as paperbacks, so be sure to check before deciding one's too expensive.
+Many of these books are available as paperbacks and Kindle e-books, so be sure to check before deciding one's too expensive.

 These links go directly to Amazon.com's pages for Kindle books.